 Avoiding gum damage

 If dental patients with crooked teeth experience interference with chewing or speaking or significant pain, then braces could repair these issues.
 If there is no evidence of gum disease or a history of periodontal problems, people fitted with braces may be able to avoid gum recession by following a few simple dental habits.
 Once the braces are fitted, wearers should brush more gently with a soft-bristled brush to avoid wearing away the gingiva.
-Consistent dental checkups to adjust the braces and inspect ongoing gum health can also help prevent gum damage.
+Consistent dental checkups to adjust the braces and inspect ongoing gum oral health can also help prevent gum damage.

 Nontraditional braces such as clear aligners may lower the risk of gum recession because the devices are switched out as the teeth are shifted into place.
 Those considering braces can ask a dentist if these aligners may be a better choice when it comes to preventing periodontal pockets and other gum issues that lead to gingivitis.